Academic Calendar 2024/25

 Graduation requirements

-To be eligible to graduate, students must successfully complete all courses with a minimum cumulative GPA of 3.00 (B average).
+To be eligible to graduate, students must successfully complete all courses with a minimum cumulative GPA of 3.00 (B).

 Maximum length of time to complete program

-Students must complete the four core courses and four electives within three years.
+Students must complete all courses within three years.

 Course listings